 You should receive a letter in the mail from your manufacturer.
 To guarantee that this information reaches you promptly, it’s important to keep your vehicle registration and address up to date.
 A recall letter will inform you of the specific problem and what steps you should take to get it resolved.

 All recalls, regardless of the manufacturer, also have a timeframe within which the repair needs to be completed.
 The recall letter will have that information too.
-“Recalls come in all shapes and sizes,” says Jarrett Kerrigan, auto repair manager at AAA Northern California.
+“Recalls come in all shapes and sizes,” says Jarrett Kerrigan, mobility director at AAA Northern California.
 “But the letter should lay out all the important details.”

 To check if a recall has been issued on your vehicle, go to NHTSA.gov and enter your vehicle’s 17-digit VIN (vehicle identification number).
 You can find the VIN on the driver’s side door jam or on your vehicle registration.
 It may also be on your insurance card.